BlueBrain/nexus-bbp-domains/src/main/paradox/docs/bluebrainnexustutorialkcni/getting-started/quick-start/index.md

 The data to be ingested come in 5 csv files (see the output of the above command) containing each a partial description of the organizations.
-A single command allows to load the organisations within the institutes.csv file and merge it with all the other csv files.
+A single command allows to load the organisations within the institutes.csv file and merge it with links.csv, addresses.csv and acronyms.csv.

 ```shell
 nexus resources create --file institutes.csv --type Organization --format csv \